-- Surface and subsurface removal of MEC to a depth of detection using AGC methods. - Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+- Surface and subsurface removal of MEC to a depth of detection using AGC methods. - Educational pamphlets, including development and distribution.

 Alternative 5 would consist of conducting surface and subsurface removal of MEC to depth of detection using AGC methods.
 Similar to Alternative 4, Alternative 5 would involve DGM surveys; however, subsurface metallic anomalies would be further characterized using AGC methods prior to intrusive investigation.
 The implementation of AGC will differentiate between munitions items and non-hazardous metallic debris.
 Implementation of AGC would reduce the required intrusive investigations resulting in lower costs and time to complete the remedial action.
-Similar to DGM, AGC would result in a digital record that can be easily verified.
+Similar to DGM, AGC will result in a digital record that can be easily verified.
 The depth of clearance under this alternative would meet the requirements of the RAO.
 Long-term reliability associated with this alternative is considered high because of the effectiveness of the detection technology, and the permanence associated with subsurface MEC removal.
 Alternative 5 would reduce the risk posed by MEC.

 Field tasks associated with Alternative 5 would include vegetation clearance, surface clearance, dynamic survey, classification of anomalies using AGC, and removal of anomalies classified as targets of interest (TOIs) using AGC methods, and disposal of any MEC and MD recovered in the search for MEC.
-AGC is technically feasible but extremely difficult based on vegetation, terrain, structures (e.g., buildings, slabs) and infrastructure (e.g., roads, parking lots, utilities).
-If classification was not feasible, standard DGM or analog methods would be used as appropriate.
+AGC is technically feasible in most locations.
+If classification was not feasible, standard DGM or analog methods would be used with approval by USACE.